NaeemK1188/c1224-code-solutions/css-flexbox/css-flexbox-quiz-notes.md

 - What is the default `flex-direction` of a `flex` container?

+  row direction

 - What is the default `flex-wrap` of a `flex` container?

+  unwrap

 - What axis do the `justify-content` properties work on?

+  horizontal axis and cross axis, which it depends on on the flex-direction property in the parent flex box

 - What axis do the `align-items` properties work on?

+  horizontal axis and cross axis, which it depends on on the flex-direction property in the parent flex box

 ## Notes